 Sometimes you have a rush of topic ideas, which you can jot down and refer to as you plan the publishing schedule.
 Beyond this, you must actively tap other sources for content ideas.

 Online research is the best way to find content that your audience is craving.
-Researching keywords and topics will reveal blog ideas that your audience already has interest in.
+Researching keywords and topics will reveal blog ideas that your audience already has an interest in.
 It will also help you improve SEO.

 You can also monitor online conversations with clients and review common questions from visitors to gain insight into possible blogging topics.
 Your staff may have additional perspectives on blogging topics, so include them in the discussion as you plan the calendar.

 Review the business blog of your competitors, as well, for content that’s missing on your blog.
-While you never want to copy exactly what your competition is doing, you can use it to generate new ideas or a different spin of a popular topic they covered.
+While you never want to copy exactly what your competition is doing, you can use it to generate new ideas or a different spin on a popular topic they covered.

 And let’s not forget your old posts.
 Revisit the content already published and see if you some of those can be repurposed and presented anew, or if there was a short post that you had written which now merits a longer write-up.

 As you create the list of topics, also evaluate the ‘type’ of content you are including in the calendar.
 For instance, you could include infographics, videos, presentations, interviews, customer stories, long-text posts, as well as short posts.
-By varying the types of content you are posting, you add variety to your blog and keep it interesting for your readers.
+By varying the types of content you are posting to your blog, you add variety and keep it interesting for your readers.

 Another idea for your calendar would be to group similar blog topics to create a monthly blogging theme.
 You could also reserve certain days of the month to publish a particular kind of post, e.g., “Helpful Mondays” where you share ‘How-to’s ‘ and other tips.